varunyn/sonarQube_workshop/LabGuide100.md

   ![](images/100/17.png)

 - The form should now be completely filled except for passphrase which you will not use in this workshop.
-Click "Validate" on the bottom of the form and wait to see that compute and storage connections are successful then click "Save".
+Click **Validate** on the bottom of the form and wait to see that compute and storage connections are successful then click **Save**.

   ![](images/100/18.png)

 ### **STEP 2**: Create VM Template for Job Execution

 - First though you must create a Virtual Machine template.
-From the same Nav-bar you selected "OCI Connection", select "Virtual Machine Templates".
+From the same Nav-bar you selected **OCI Connection**, select **Virtual Machine Templates**.

   ![](images/100/19.png)

-- Select "Create".
+- Select **Create**.

   ![](images/100/20.png)